 The training and pupillage market

-After deciding the type of lawyer you might like to be, you need to research the number of opportunities available and the level of competition for training contracts and pupillages.
+After deciding the type of lawyer you might like to be, you need to research the number of opportunities available and the level of competition for training opportunities and pupillages.

 As with any rewarding career, competition to enter the profession is high.
 However levels of competition vary depending upon the recruiter, location and popularity of the work you want to undertake.